-Adequate notice was given to all directors to schedule the Board Meetings.
-Agenda and detailed notes on agenda were sent at least seven days in advance.
+Based on the information received and records made available We further report that agenda were sent at least seven days in advance.
 Further, a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.